posativ/acrylamid/docs/tutorial.rst

     filters: rest
     ---

 Filters modify the appearance of the entry. ``rest`` defines REST as markup language.
-For available filters see the section on `filters </posativ/acrylamid/blob/master/docs/filters.rst>`_.
+For available filters see the section on :doc:`filters`.

 Another useful option is the date-option.
-The required format is '%d.%m.%Y, %H:%M' which is used in acrylamid by default.
+The required format is '%d.%m.%Y,
-(See `conf.py </posativ/acrylamid/blob/master/docs/conf.py.rst>`_.
-for informations about how to change that behavior)
-If the date is not given, the last modifcation time of the file is used (which could by bad when you only add updates to an entry).
+%H:%M' which is used in acrylamid by default.
+(See :doc:`conf.py. for informations about how to change that behavior) If the date is not given, the last modifcation time of the file is used (which could by bad when you only add updates to an entry).

 If you're done, just compile like above: